Chetan0-0/MARKET_PRED/README.md

 Frontend: Streamlit.

 🎭 About Me
 I'm an Engineering Student at IIT Indore.
 I spend half my time coding AI agents and the other half performing Mime and Stand-up Comedy.
-I guess you could say I’m an expert at making things (and code) perform under pressure.
+I guess you could say I’m an expert at making things (and not the code part) perform under pressure.😏

 I believe the best AI systems aren't just powerful; they are communicative and secure.